iamVP7/mozwebext_book/manuscript/WebExtension_close.md

-# Building our Tabs Closer
+# Experiment 3: Building our Tabs Closer

 We have seen previosly how to search using different search engine available in our browsers.
 It should interesting and easy one right ?
 Hope the execrise you tried might have left to finding the URL of different search engines and what are all the extra information they are sending as request params.